Fcmam5/state-of-dz-swe-2024/website/docs/insights/technology-trends.md

     "Elasticsearch" : 2
 ```

-Large companies in Algeria such as Sonatrach and Djezzy, use proprietary database management systems like Oracle and Microsoft SQL Server.
+According to their job offers and public communication, large companies in Algeria such as Sonatrach and Djezzy, use proprietary database management systems like Oracle and Microsoft SQL Server.
 While startups like [Yassir](https://yassir.com/) and [Maystro Delivery](https://maystro-delivery.com/) mainly use MongoDB, Redis and PostgreSQL.

 ## Mobile development